Wavelet-Scattering Signatures of Fuzzy Dark Matter in Simulated 21 cm Brightness-Temperature Maps: Introduction

 Observations have begun to place stringent limits on the FDM particle mass.
 Lyman-$\alpha$ forest measurements show no evidence for the strong small-scale cutoff expected for light FDM, implying $m_{\mathrm{FDM}}\gtrsim \mathrm{few}\times10^{-22}\,\mathrm{eV}$ \citep[e.g.,][]{2017PhRvL.119c1302I,2021PhRvL.126g1302R}.
 The observed abundance of Milky Way satellites also excludes lighter particles that would erase low-mass subhalos \citep{2021PhRvL.126i1101N}.
-The dark matter halo core observed in M87 disfavors an FDM soliton explanation \cite{2022ApJ...929...17D}.
+The dark matter halo core observed in M87 disfavors an FDM soliton explanation \citep{2022ApJ...929...17D}.
 Additionally, although weaker, constraints from the CMB and galaxy lensing indicate that $m_{\mathrm{FDM}}\gtrsim10^{-23}\,\mathrm{eV}$ \citep{2015PhRvD..91j3512H,2022MNRAS.515.5646D}.
 These results increasingly challenge the canonical $10^{-22}\,\mathrm{eV}$ scenario, underscoring the need for complementary probes of FDM at high redshift.

-The redshifted 21\,cm line of neutral hydrogen traces the thermal and ionization history of the intergalactic medium from the Cosmic Dawn to reionization \citep[e.g.,][]{2012RPPh...75h6901P,2002ApJ...579....1F,2012MNRAS.422..926M,2021ApJ...918...14L,2023PASJ...75S...1S}.
+The redshifted 21\,cm line of neutral hydrogen traces the thermal and ionization history of the intergalactic medium from Cosmic Dawn through reionization \citep[e.g.,][]{2012RPPh...75h6901P,2002ApJ...579....1F,2012MNRAS.422..926M,2021ApJ...918...14L,2023PASJ...75S...1S}.
 Because the formation of the first stars and galaxies depends on the abundance of low-mass halos, the 21\,cm signal provides a direct probe of how FDM suppresses early structure formation.
-In FDM cosmologies, the deficit of small halos delays the emergence of the first luminous sources, shifting and weakening the characteristic 21\,cm absorption and emission features \citep[e.g.,][]{2014JCAP...06..011K,Nebrin2019,2021ApJ...913....7J,2022PhRvD.106f3504F,2025arXiv250810176L}.
-Both the global signal and power spectrum exhibit reduced small-scale fluctuations and later peak redshifts, allowing 21\,cm observations at $z\sim10-30$ to reveal signatures of wave-like dark matter inaccessible to other probes.
+In FDM cosmologies, the deficit of small halos delays the emergence of the first luminous sources and shifts the characteristic 21\,cm absorption and emission features to lower redshift \citep[e.g.,][]{2014JCAP...06..011K,Nebrin2019,2021ApJ...913....7J,2022PhRvD.106d3529H,2022PhRvD.106f3504F,2025arXiv250810176L}.
+The 21\,cm power spectrum therefore provides the most direct conventional reference for the present work: it exhibits reduced small-scale fluctuation power and redshift-shifted features in FDM models, allowing observations at $10\lesssim z\lesssim30$ to probe wave-like dark matter through its effect on early structure formation at epochs inaccessible to many low-redshift tracers.